GabrielDTB/mediapipe-demo-hand-detection/README.md

 `Open an existing Android Studio project`.

-* From the `Open File or Project` window that appears, navigate to and select the `hand_detection` directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
+* From the `Open File or Project` window that appears, navigate to and select the `mediapipe-demo-hand-detection` directory from wherever you cloned the Supreme Tech sample GitHub repo.
 Click `OK`.

 * If it asks you to do a `Gradle Sync`, click `OK`.